 Master Gardener membership is open to anyone in Calaveras and Tuolumne counties.
 A background check including fingerprinting is required to become a Master Gardener.

-The training classes for new volunteer candidates begin (dates TBD).
-Classes will be held in Sonora.
+The next training classes for new volunteer candidates begin January 19, 2022.
 These classes will include over 50 hours of intensive training by University of California personnel and horticulture specialists in various fields.
-Topics include water management, soils, composting, native plants, fruit production , plant diseases, entomology, Integrated Pest Management, understanding pesticides, and more.
+Topics include water management, soils, composting, native plants, fruit production, plant diseases, entomology, Integrated Pest Management, understanding pesticides, and more.

 There is a training fee of $195 to cover costs for textbooks, reference books, class handouts and hands-on material.
 Class instruction, demonstrations and hands-on activities are free to those who commit to the volunteer obligation.
 Business owners, commercial landscape contractors, and individuals are welcome to complete the training, without volunteer obligation, for $350.